 The general picture is similar.
-Among the adjoint orbits of parabolic subalgebras (the generalized flag varieties), the maximal ones are distinguished.
-In the algebraically closed case, these may be identified with the nodes of the Dynkin diagram, while more generally they are nodes of the Coxeter diagram of the (restricted) root system.
+Among adjoint orbits of parabolic subalgebras (generalized flag varieties), the maximal ones are distinguished.
+For algebraically closed fields, these may be identified with the nodes of the Dynkin diagram, and with the nodes of the Coxeter diagram of the (restricted) root system in general.
 Other parabolic subalgebras may be described by the maximal (proper) parabolic subalgebras containing them (which are mutually incident), so that their adjoint orbits correspond to subsets of nodes of the Coxeter or Dynkin diagram.
-This situation is abstracted by J. Tits' theory of buildings~\cite{Tits:bst}, which deserves (in our opinion) a much more central place in Lie theory and representation theory than it currently enjoys.
+This situation is abstracted by J. Tits' theory of buildings~\cite{Tits:bst}, which deserves (in our opinion) a more central place in Lie theory and representation theory than it currently enjoys.

 Our purpose in this paper is to present a self-contained treatment of parabolic subalgebras and their associated Lie theory, sufficient to give a novel proof that the set of minimal parabolic subalgebras of a Lie algebra are the chambers of a strongly transitive Tits building.
 In the algebraically closed case, this establishes the conjugacy theorems for Cartan subalgebras and Borel subalgebras, together with the Bruhat decomposition, using no algebraic geometry and very little structure theory.
 It also provides a natural framework in which to develop the basic properties of parabolic projection.
 In subsequent work, we shall apply parabolic projection to the construction of geometric configurations and discrete integrable geometries.